What's your name?

 Poking holes in a sales pitch you’ve worked so hard to craft is an uncomfortable feeling.
 But whether we like it or not the healthy skeptic is going to consider them.

-Guess what will happen if they don’t get convincing explanations to their reasonable questions?
+Guess what will happen if they don’t get convincing explanations for their reasonable questions?

 The good news is that there exists a nine-point copywriting process that has been designed to win over the healthy skeptic.
-Click here to learn about it.
+Here it is– The 9 Truths About Online Shoppers.